VideOdyssey at Toxteth TV

 To launch Arwa Aburawa and Turab Shah’s newly commissioned film And still, it remains, join Arwa and artist Leila Gamaz for this special evening of artist film screenings and discussion, moderated by poet, Amina Atiq.

-And still, it remains is a newly commissioned film by the artist filmmakers Arwa Aburawa and Turab Shah that will premiere at this event.
+And still, it remains is a newly commissioned film by the artist filmmakers Arwa Aburawa and Turab Shah that will launch at this event.

 Between 1960 and 1966, France tested and detonated a series of nuclear bombs in the Algerian desert.
 These explosions poisoned the land with radioactive material, inflicting devastating – and permanent – ecological and humanitarian harm.